Governor Bullock Announces Montana to Enter Phase Two of Reopening Plan on June 1st

 Governor Bullock and his Coronavirus Task Force will continue to monitor cases closely and carefully to analyze Montana’s work to contain the virus.

-The Directive and its Appendix with reopening guidelines are posted online at covid19.mt.gov.
+The Directive and its Appendix with reopening guidelines are attached and are posted online at covid19.mt.gov.